HyeonbumLee/HyeonbumLee.github.io/index.md

 - (Aug 25, 2022) One paper **_[Efficient Zero-Knowledge Arguments in Discrete Logarithm Setting: Sublogarithmic Proof or Sublinear Verifier](https://link.springer.com/chapter/10.1007/978-3-031-22966-4_14)_** accepted for presentation at the ASIACRYPT 2022.

-- (Dec 6, 2021) One paper **_[Efficient Sum-Check Protocol for Convolution](https://ieeexplore.ieee.org/document/9638642)_** is published at IEEE Access

-- (Oct 1, 2021) Receive a Special Prize from Korea Cryptography Forum, due to his paper entitled "Efficient Zero-Knowledge Argument in Discrete Logarithm Setting: Sublogarithmic Proof or Sublinear Verifier" submitted in National Cryptographic Technology Contest.

-- (Sep 01, 2021) Participate in a new project supported by Samsung Science & Technology Foundation.
-(Title: "Secure Multi-party Approximate Computation")

-- (Apr 01, 2021) Participate in a new project supported by Institute for Information and Communications Technology Promotion (IITP).
-(Title: "Study on Crypto Primitives for SNARK")

 ## Languages

 | Language | Level  |